ALAMEDA ELKS MEMBERSHIP

 If you want to make a difference while making lifelong friends, consider becoming a member of the Benevolent and Protective Order of Elks.

-Find camaraderie in Elks Lodges throughout the US
+Find camaraderie in Elks Lodges throughout the U.S.

 Compassionate Elks